-Jenny Lynn is an accomplished photo-based artist, whose work has been widely exhibited, collected, and published.
+Jenny Lynn is an accomplished photo-based artist, whose work is widely exhibited, collected, and published.

 Her unique and varied work ranges from conceptual photographs, to photograms, collages, and sculptural/functional pieces.
 Best described as a "media mix," her artwork has been featured in Photo District News, The New Yorker, and ZOOM International magazines, as well as on book covers, for such publishers as Random House and Simon & Schuster.
-Ms. Lynn is also well known for the widely-seen magazine advertisement ABSOLUT LYNN. (commissioned for the “Absolut Artists” series).
+Ms. Lynn is also well known for the magazine advertisement ABSOLUT LYNN. (commissioned for the “Absolut Artists” series).

-Ms. Lynn has also created a number of signature art objects, such as her Eyewatch wristwatch, and her PhotoTotems.
+Ms. Lynn has also created a number of signature art objects, such as her Eyewatch wristwatch, and her three-dimensional PhotoTotems.
 Her largest project to date is "Dreams in Transit," a 10-foot by 30-foot public art piece commissioned by New Jersey Transit, permanently installed at the 9th Street Station in Hoboken, New Jersey.

 Jenny Lynn’s artwork is represented in many private and public collections, including the Philadelphia Museum of Art, the Center for Creative Photography, and the Norton Museum of Art.
 Ms. Lynn exhibits regularly at galleries and museums, and her retrospective monograph, PhotoPlay, features numerous examples of her inventive works.

 Jenny Lynn was born in Tampa, Florida, and raised outside Philadelphia.
 After studying painting and photography at the Tyler School of Art, she briefly pursued filmmaking at the New York University Graduate School of Film and Television.
-Returning to photography, Ms. Lynn established herself as a freelance photographer and designer in New York City, and later lived in Santa Barbara, California, before moving to Philadelphia, where she currently resides and works.
+Ms. Lynn then established herself as a freelance photographer and designer in New York City, and later lived in Santa Barbara, California, before moving to Philadelphia, where she currently resides and works.